 The Most Successful Slander in the English Language

 The word Puritan conjures a cartoon: a grim man in a black hat, joyless, loveless, witch-burning.
-The cartoon is a lie so complete it is almost impressive.
-They drank beer.
-They wrote love poetry.
-They wept in church.
+The cartoon is a lie so complete it is almost a kind of art.
+They brewed beer and drank it.
+They wrote love poetry to their wives so frank it would redden a modern face.
+They wept in church without apology, and then walked home through the mud arguing happily about the freeness of grace.

 For a century and a half — from the 1550s through the early 1700s — these men and women produced some of the most devotional, psychologically penetrating, pastorally tender literature the church has ever seen.
 Owen.
 Bunyan.
 Baxter.
 Sibbes.
 Flavel.
 Watson.
 Brooks.
 Not one of them was grim.
-All of them were dead serious about knowing God — really knowing Him.
-Not the God of the sermon outlines but the God who had chosen them before time began and would not let them go.
-Their theology was Reformed.
-Their devotion was volcanic.
-And the reason the modern church cannot reproduce what they had is that we have kept their theology on a shelf and left their fire behind.
+All of them were dead serious about knowing God — really knowing Him, not the God of the sermon outline but the God who had chosen them before time began and would not let them go.
+Their theology was Reformed; their devotion was volcanic.
+And the reason the modern church cannot reproduce what they had is painfully simple: we have kept their theology on a shelf and left their fire behind.

-William Perkins (1558–1602) — the father of the movement.
-His "Golden Chain" traced the thread of redemption from creation through Christ to consummation.
-Perkins pioneered what came to be called "practical divinity" — the conviction that theology must not live in books but be incarnate in believers who live it out.
-This vision shaped the Puritan movement for generations.
+William Perkins (1558–1602) was the father of the whole movement.
+His "Golden Chain" traced redemption link by link from the eternal decree to the believer's last breath, and his governing conviction — that theology must not live in books but be incarnate in people who live it out — set the temperature of everything that came after.

-Be honest: when is the last time anything about God went down into your body the way food goes into your stomach?
+So be honest.
+When is the last time anything about God went down into your body the way food goes into your stomach?
 You can recite election.
 You can defend irresistible grace.
 You can win the argument on a podcast.
 But when was the last time a single line of Scripture made your eyes sting so badly you had to close the book and stare at the wall until the trembling passed?
-The Puritans lived there.
-Not occasionally — habitually.
+The Puritans lived there — not occasionally, habitually.
 They read the same Romans 8 you read and it undid them at a bench in the parlor.
 It is not that they had better hearts than you.
-It is that they had no other entertainment loud enough to drown out the voice of the Spirit, no other self-image urgent enough to protect from being dismantled.
-They let God be God, and when you let God be God in a small wooden room at forty in the evening, He comes in and rearranges the furniture of your soul, and you weep, and the baby keeps nursing, and the coal fire keeps working, and the wind keeps pressing on the shutters, and for a moment heaven is at the table, and you know — you know — that you did not earn this and could never have earned it and do not have to earn it and never will.
+It is that they had no entertainment loud enough to drown out the voice of the Spirit, and no self-image urgent enough to need defending from being dismantled.
+We mistake our noise for richness; theirs was the wealth of the unanesthetized.
+They let God be God in a small wooden room on a winter evening, and He came in and rearranged the furniture of the soul, and the man wept, and the baby kept nursing, and the coal fire kept working, and the wind kept pressing on the shutters, and for a moment heaven was at the table — and he knew, he knew, that he had not earned this and could never have earned it and did not have to and never would.

 "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."